 - 5 to 6 finger chilis

-- salt and pepper
+- pepper to taste

-- about 2 c. of pork blood
+- 2 to 4 cups fresh pork blood

-- ¼ k. of pork liver, thinly sliced
+- 1/4 kilogram pork liver thinly sliced

-- Heat the cooking oil in a pan.
+Heat the cooking oil in a pan.

 Add the pork and cook over high heat, stirring often, until the meat is no longer pink.